-Long range predictions of the expected increase in mean global temperature due to increases in greenhouse gas emissions (referred to as Equilibrium Climate Sensitivity (ECS)) during the 21st century vary from one or two degrees Celsius (C) to 4°C or more, depending on the Global Climate Model (GCM) used and the assumptions regarding future greenhouse gas concentrations (Figure 1).
+Long range predictions of the expected increase in global average surface temperature (GAST) due to increases in greenhouse gas emissions (referred to as Equilibrium Climate Sensitivity (ECS)) during the 21st century vary from one or two degrees Celsius (C) to 4°C or more, depending on the Global Climate Model (GCM) used and the assumptions regarding future greenhouse gas concentrations (Figure 1).

 Figure 1.
 Future scenarios of global average surface temperature (°C) out to 2100 based on Global Climate Models (GCM) from the 2013 IPCC report.
 Solid lines show mean temperatures while shaded areas show uncertainties (5% to 95%).
 Intermediate scenarios are shown by the vertical shaded bars at right.
 The numerical values are the number of GCMs used to obtain the results.

-The confidence in the larger temperature forecasts (>4°C) is low due to the fact that the performance of GCMs since the 1990’s has been poor.
+The confidence in the larger GAST forecasts (>4°C by 2100) is low due to the fact that the performance of GCMs since the 1990’s has been poor.
 A recent Canadian study shows that the projected warming trend from the early 1990’s to 2012 was twice as high as actually observed for 37 models in 117 separate forecasts (Figure 1).
 When projected over even longer time periods, such as through the end of the 21st century, this could result in significant errors.

 Figure 1.
 Forecasts of temperature change (°C per decade) by GCMs (gray bars) versus observed change (red hatched area) from 1993 to 2012.
 (From Fyfe et al. 2013)